joshbirnholz/JBCalendarDatePicker/README.md

 There are two classes you can use: `JBDatePickerViewController` and `JBCalendarViewController`.

-They are both similar to `UIDatePickerView`, and their `date`, `minimumDate`, `maximumDate`, `calendar`, and `locale` properties can be configured as you would with a `UIDatePickerView`.
+They are both similar to `UIDatePicker`, and their `date`, `minimumDate`, `maximumDate`, `calendar`, and `locale` properties can be configured in the same way.
 Configure them before presenting either of the view controllers.

 `JBDatePickerViewController` also has a `datePickerMode` property, although `UIDatePicker.Mode.countDownTimer` is not supported.